jonnonz1/nz-statute-book/acts/public/1985/criminal-justice-act-1985.md

     (i) The evidence adduced; or
     (ii) The submissions made:
   (b) An order forbidding the publication of the name of any witness or witnesses, or any name or particulars likely to lead to the identification of the witness or witnesses:
-  (c) Subject to subsection (3) of this section, an order excluding all or any persons other than the informant, any member of the Police, the defendant, any counsel engaged in the proceedings, and any officer of the court from the whole or any part of the proceedings.
+  (c) Subject to subsection (3) of this section, an order excluding all or any persons other than the informant, any Police employee, the defendant, any counsel engaged in the proceedings, and any officer of the court from the whole or any part of the proceedings.
 (3) The power conferred by paragraph (c) of subsection (2) of this section shall not, except where the interests of security or defence so require, be exercised so as to exclude any accredited news media reporter.
 (4) An order made under paragraph (a) or paragraph (b) of subsection (2) of this section— (a) May be made for a limited period or permanently; and